Proper maps of annuli: Abstract

 \section{Abstract}

-We study rational proper holomorphic maps of annuli in complex euclidean spaces, that is, domains with $U(n)$ as the automorphism group.
+We study proper holomorphic maps of annuli in complex Euclidean spaces, that is, domains with $U(n)$ as the automorphism group.
 By the Hartogs phenomenon and a result of Forstneri\v{c}, such maps are always rational and extend to proper maps of balls.
 We first prove that a proper map of annuli from $n$ dimensions to $N$ dimensions where $N < \binom{n+1}{2}$ is always an affine embedding.
 This inequality is sharp as the homogeneous map of degree 2 satisfies $N=\binom{n+1}{2}$.
 Next we find a necessary and sufficient condition for a map to be homogeneous: A proper map of annuli is homogeneous if and only if its general hyperplane rank, the affine dimension of the image of a general hyperplane, is exactly $N-1$.
-This result is really a result classifying homogeneous proper maps of balls.
-A homogeneous proper ball map takes spheres centered at the origin to spheres centered at the origin.
+As a corollary, we obtain a classification of homogeneous proper maps of balls.
+A homogeneous proper ball map takes all spheres centered at the origin to spheres centered at the origin.
 We show that if a proper ball map has general hyperplane rank $N-1$ and takes one sphere centered at the origin to a sphere centered at the origin, then it is homogeneous.
 Another corollary of this result is a complete classification of proper maps of annuli from dimension 2 to dimension 3.
+Finally, we give a complete normal form of rational proper maps of annuli of degree 2.

 \allowdisplaybreaks